Is 0 0 A Solution To This System

 Conditions for (0, 0) to Be a Solution:

 For (0, 0) to be a solution to a system of linear equations, each equation must have a constant term of zero.
-In other words, each equation must be of the form ax + by = 0.
+Put another way, each equation must be of the form ax + by = 0.
 This is because substituting x = 0 and y = 0 into ax + by will always result in 0, which satisfies the equation if and only if the right-hand side is also 0.

 Examples: